zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ```

 And that's it!
-You've just successfully converted vanilla PyTorch codes into a form that can be used in production ML!
 How easy was that?
-It's basically just reorganizing the codes into a series of `steps` and a `pipeline`.
+It's basically just reorganizing the PyTorch codes into a series of `steps` and a `pipeline`.

+If you put all the codes above in a `.py` script, it should run just like the vanilla PyTorch code in the quickstart.

+So why does this matter?

+You've just successfully converted vanilla PyTorch codes into a form that can be run on your local machine and additionally any cloud infrastructure.
+Structuring your code into steps and pipelines also ensures they are modular and easily maintainable.
+Not to mention that the code that you'd use in development is largely similar to the code in production saving a huge refactoring cost when codes transition from development to production.

+These are among the many benefits of structuring your code with [ZenML pipelines from the get-go](https://blog.zenml.io/ml-pipelines-from-the-start/).

+Learn more about other ZenML features [here](https://zenml.io/features) which will save you a lot of time and resources in productionalizing ML models.

 ## 📊 ZenML Dashboard